deforation/sec_seccomp_framwork/README.md

 A function definition has the following format consisting of a comment block defining important data and the function itself

  - {syscall_name}:	Describes the name of the system call which will be modified.
 Starts usually with SYS_{name}
+					Te modifier ":after" can be added to the system call name.
+This means, that the function will be called after the system call was executed.
+					It is possible to define the normal and the after version but the functions must have a different name
 					example: SYS_open, SYS_gettimeofday

-- {header_list}:		Defines a list of headers which have to be included in order to be able to compile the file The list is separated through commas
-				example: sys/time.h, sys/resource.h
+					example: SYS_read:after, SYS_recvmsg:after

+- {after}:			Allows to specify the flag ":after".
+					This means, that the function will be called after the system call was executed.
+					If the flag is not set, the check is done before execution

 - {field}:			Represents the name of a system call argument
  				example: filename